lblod/ember-rdfa-editor/.changeset/rude-pigs-lick.md

 **Adjustments to the `@editorOptions` argument of the `editor-container` component**

-The following properties are no longer supported:
+The following (legacy) properties are no longer supported:
 - `showRdfaHover`
 - `showRdfa`
 - `showRdfaHighlight`
+- `editRdfa`